solislemuslab/solislemuslab.github.io/pages/people.md

         </div>

         <div class="span5">
             Zhaoyi Zhang is a junior undergraduate student in Computer Science and in Data Science.
-He is working on testing the applicability of neural network models to microbial genomic datasets to predict important phenotypes like those related to antibiotic resistance.
+He is testing the applicability of neural network models to microbial genomic datasets to predict important phenotypes like those related to antibiotic resistance.
         </div>
     </div>
 </div>